CiscoDevNet/terraform-provider-fmc/docs/data-sources/chassis_logical_device.md

 - `ipv6_address` (String) Management IPv6 address of the logical device.
 - `ipv6_gateway` (String) Gateway for Management IPv6 address.
 - `ipv6_prefix_length` (Number) Prefix length of Management IPv6 address.
 - `license_capabilities` (Set of String) Array of strings representing the license capabilities on the managed device.
+This is used only as bootstrap configuration.
 - `permit_expert_mode` (String) Permit expert mode for the logical device.
 - `platform_settings_id` (String) Id of the platform settings.
 - `resource_profile_id` (String) Id of the resource profile.